 This course provides the opportunity for MPH students to apply the knowledge and skills acquired through their programs of study.
 A planned, supervised and evaluated practice experience that is relevant to the student's program is an essential component of a public health professional degree program.
 These opportunities can take place in a variety of agencies or organizations.
 Each program customizes Practicum requirements to meet students’ needs.
-(Credit/No Credit) [For 45-credit MPH students who started Summer 06 or after.]
-Summer, Fall, Spring.
+(Credit/No Credit) [For 45-credit MPH students who started Summer 06 or after.].

-A culminating experience is one that requires a student to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles in a situation that approximates some aspect of professional practice.
-It is through this course that faculty evaluates the extent to which the student has mastered the body of knowledge and can demonstrate proficiency in the required competencies.
-Each program customizes Culminating Experience requirements to meet students’ needs.
-[For 45-credit MPH students who started Summer 06 or after.]
-Summer, Fall, Spring.
+Students synthesize and integrate knowledge acquired in coursework and other learning experiences and apply theory and principles to a situation that approximates some aspect of professional practice.
+Program faculty evaluate student’s mastery of the body of knowledge and ability to demonstrate proficiency in the required competencies.
+Requirements evaluated are adapted to the degree program.

 PUBH 6016.
 Field/Laboratory Experience.
 2 Credits.

 The overall purpose of the field/laboratory experience requirement is to introduce students in the MS-PHMEID degree program to a supervised practical experience in a Public Health Laboratory or other qualifying public health entity from the perspective of the actual wet laboratory operations.
-Students that already have this laboratory experience will be introduced to epidemiologic research, particularly surveillance, and its tie-in with laboratories either in the United States or in an international setting.
-Fall, Spring, Summer.
+Students that already have this laboratory experience are introduced to epidemiologic research, particularly surveillance, and its tie-in with laboratories either in the United States or in an international setting.

 PUBH 6050.
 Introduction to Health Services Delivery.
 2 Credits.